from an Aesthetic Realism seminar, including a discussion of Mary Benson, South African anti-apartheid activist

 Powerful self-expression in a woman of South Africa

 “The question of expression,” Mr. Siegel explained, “has to do with how much we take in and how we take it in.”
-A woman who, because she was profoundly stirred by what persons in her native land endured, responded with some of the true self-expression of the 20th century, is Mary Benson, who was born in Pretoria, South Africa, and died just over two years ago at the age of 80.
+A woman who, because she was profoundly stirred by what persons in her native land endured, responded with some of the true self-expression of the 20th century, is Mary Benson, who was born in Pretoria, South Africa, and died in the year 2000 at the age of 80.
 Her name, says her obituary in the Johannesburg Sunday Times, “has been synonymous with the struggle against apartheid and, more particularly, with the [African National Congress] ever since she wrote the first history of the organisation in the early 60s.”
 For 50 years, she fought passionately to end the hideous policy of racial segregation instituted in South Africa in 1948, but unofficial, personal policy in the minds of white persons there for half a century before.
 Because of her work, including an early biography of Nelson Mandela, the government placed her under house arrest, banning all her books, and ultimately forcing her into exile.

 Her courage was remarkable—for, as she writes in her autobiography, A Far Cry—The Making of a South African, growing up she had the racism of “a typical white South African.”
 Born in 1919, the daughter of the well-to-do administrator of Pretoria’s General Hospital, she tells with shame of the contemptuous way she and others in her family saw their black servants:

 We never questioned the ludicrousness, let alone the humiliation to them, of calling these men ‘boys.’
 From the time I had learned to write well enough, if the rest of the family was absent, they would come to me: ‘Can I have a night pass, please, nonnie?’
 Then I would spell out on a piece of paper: ‘Please pass native Alpheus …,’ with our address, the date and time, and sign my name.